pluralsh/plural/README.md

   <br/><br/>
 </p>

-The plural platform ingests all deployment artifacts needed to deploy cloud-native applications and tracks their dependencies, allowing for easy installs and no-touch upgrades post-install.
+The Plural platform also ingests all deployment artifacts needed to deploy open-source cloud-native applications, allowing for easy installs and no-touch upgrades post-install.

 ### 🤖 Day-2 Operational Toolkit